 700 MHz Guard Band Licenses.
 In 2000, the Commission adopted the 700 MHz Guard Band Report and Order, in which it established rules for the A and B block licenses in the Upper 700 MHz band, including size standards for "small businesses" and "very small businesses" for purposes of determining their eligibility for special provisions such as bidding credits.
 A small business in this service is an entity that, together with its affiliates and controlling principals, has average gross revenues not exceeding \$40 million for the preceding three years.
 Additionally, a very small business is an entity that, together with its affiliates and controlling principals, has average gross revenues that are not more than \$15 million for the preceding three years.
 SBA approval of these definitions is not required.
 An auction of these licenses was conducted in 2000.
 Of the 104 licenses auctioned, 96 licenses were won by nine bidders.
 Five of these bidders were small businesses that won a total of 26 licenses.
-A second auction of 700 MHz Guard Band licenses was a small business that won a total of two licenses.
+A second auction of 700 MHz Guard Band licenses was held in 2001.
+All eight of the licenses auctioned were sold to three bidders.
+One of these bidders was a small business that won a total of two licenses.